Skip to Content

 Broadway Deli

-Chipping Campden
+3. Chipping Campden

 Chipping Campden in the North Cotswolds is bursting with history, with the golden stone buildings on the High Street, the Market Hall and St James’ Church built with the profits from the medieval wool trade.
 It was also a centre for the Arts and Crafts Movement, with works by artists from the time on display at the Old Barn Museum and those by today’s artists at the Old Silk Mill.

 How to get there: Chipping Campden is 23 miles north of Cheltenham.
-The Pulhams 606 bus from Pittville Street in Cheltenham continues on from Broadway to Chipping Campden, taking around 2 hours in total (excluding Sundays).
+The Pulhams 606 bus from Pittville Street in Cheltenham continues on from Broadway to Chipping Campden, taking almost 2 hours in total (excluding Sundays).

 Chipping Campden Market Hall on a day trip from Cheltenham to Cotswolds